NordicESMhub/GEO4962/_episodes/05-simulations.md

 </pre>

 `
-Once the previous commands are successful, you are ready to [post-process and visualize](../../results.html) your data on cruncher.norstore.uio.no
+Once the previous commands are successful, you are ready to [post-process and visualize](../../results.html) your data on login.nird.sigma2.no

 However, as your simulation is stored on the norStore project area, you can now [archive your experiment](archive.html) on the norStore archive (long-term archive i.e. several years).